 Stone Town is the definition of Tanzania’s hidden gem.

 And while Stone Town will undoubtedly leave a mark on your Spice Island trip, don’t forget to explore other popular things to do in Zanzibar.
-Beaches, Red Colobus Monkeys, Dhow boats and meeting a Maasai.
+Make sure Zanzibar is safe, learn fun facts, find out which are the best beaches in Zanzibar, and how it compares to Barbados and Seychelles.

 📌 Like it?
 Pin it!